4K resolution: Home video projection

-Pixel shifting, as described here, was pioneered in the consumer space by JVC, and later in the commercial space by Epson.
-That said, it is not the same thing as "true" 4K.
-More recently, some DLP projectors claim 4K UHD (which the JVCs and Epsons do not claim).

-As noted above, DCI 4K is 40962160, while 4K UHD is 38402160, producing a slight difference in aspect ratio rather than a significant difference in resolution.
-Traditional displays, such as LCD or OLED, are 3840 pixels across the screen, with each pixel being 1/3840th of the screen width.
-They do not overlap—if they did, they would suffer reduced detail.
-The diameter of each pixel is basically 1/3840th of the screen width or 1/2160th of the screen height - either gives the same size pixel.
-That 38402160 works out to 8.3 megapixels, the official resolution of 4K UHD (and therefore Blu-ray UHD discs).

-The 4K UHD standard does not specify how large the pixels are, so a 4K UHD projector (Optoma, BenQ, Dell, et al.) counts because these projectors have a 2718 × 1528 pixel structure.
-Those projectors process the true 4K of data and project it with overlapping pixels, which is what pixel shifting is.
-Unfortunately, each of those pixels is far larger: each one has 50% more area than true 4K.
-Pixel shifting projectors project a pixel, shift it up to the right, by a half diameter, and project it again, with modified data, but that second pixel overlaps the first.

-In other words, pixel shifting cannot produce adjacent vertical lines of RGBRGB or other colors where each line is one pixel (1/3840th of the screen) wide.
-Adjacent red and green pixels would end up looking like yellow, with a fringe on one side of red, on the other of green - except that the next line of pixels overlaps as well, changing the color of that fringe.
-4K UHD or 1080p pixel shifting cannot reveal the fine detail of a true 4K projector such as those Sony ships (business, education and home markets).
-Also, JVC has one true 4K projector priced at $35,000 (as of mid-2017).
+The first pixel-shifted 4K UHD projectors adopted by the market are Optoma, BenQ, Dell, et al., for those adopt a 2718×1528 pixel structure.
+The amount of data these projectors process is true 4K, but they overlap the pixels, which is what pixel shifting is.
+In fact, each of those pixels is far larger.
+In fact, each one has 50% more area than true 4K.
+Pixel shifting projectors.
+This way, they project a pixel and shift it up to the right by a half diameter and project it again with modified data—the second pixel overlaid on the first.
+This would result in adjacent red and green pixels effectively forming yellow, with a fringe on one side of red, on the other of green—except that the fringe takes on another color as the next line of pixels overlaps too.
+4K UHD or 1080p pixel shifting cannot reveal the fine detail of a true 4K projector such as those Sony ships in the business, education, and home markets.
+JVC has one true 4K at $35,000 (in mid-2017) and another for $120,000.

-So while 4K UHD appears like it has a pixel structures with 1/4 the area of 1080p, that does not happen with pixel shifting.
-Only a true 4K projector offers that level of resolution.
-This is why "true" 4K projectors cost so much more than 4K UHD projectors with otherwise similar feature sets.
-They produce smaller pixels, finer resolution, no compromising of detail or color from overlapping pixels.
-By comparison, the slight difference in aspect ratio between DCI and 3840 × 2160 pixel displays without overlap is insignificant relative to the amount of detail.

-Some companies like Kaleidescape offer media servers that allow for 4K UHD Blu-ray movies with high dynamic range in a home theater.
+While projecting UHD, it might look as though the pixel structures would have 1/4 the area of 1080p; it just doesn't happen with pixel shifting.
+That much resolution is only carried by a true 4K projector.
+This is why "true" 4K costs so much more than 4K UHD projectors that have more or less similar feature sets.
+They produce smaller pixels, finer resolution—no loss of detail or color from the overlapping pixels.
+This is in stark contrast to the small variation in the aspect ratio difference, which would be capable of being noticeable in a few companies, such as Kaleidescape, offering media servers that enable 4K UHD Blu-ray movies with a wide dynamic range in a home theater.